 The project payment system does not process an automatic monthly payment once the project end date has passed.
 Projects with payments remaining in their schedule will not automatically receive a monthly payment in the next cycle if the end date has passed.
 For example, a project ending June 30th with one monthly payment remaining in the schedule will not receive an automated monthly payment in July.
-Outstanding project balances will be processed for payment based on an approved Final Expenditure Report.
-Project grantees are advised to submit their Final Expenditure Report in a timely manner.
+Outstanding project balances will be processed for payment based on an approved Final Expenditure Report (FER).
+Project grantees are required to submit their Final Expenditure Report in a timely manner.
+The IDEA FER deadlines are August 31, the state El deadline is September 30.